iRohitGaur/Custom-Camera-Swift/README.md

 # Custom-Camera-Swift

-This app lets you customize the frame size of the camera on screen while reacording the video.
+This app lets you customize the frame size of the camera on screen while recording the video.